- Low profile solution for decoupling floors, stages, and risers.

 Based on our experience and results from customers, a safe estimate is square footage divided by 2 to find the number of Acoustic Sleeper pads needed for your project.
-If you plan to use the Acoustic Sleeper Strip for the short trailing edge of each sheet, then estimate the pads with square footage divided by 3 and plan on using 1 strip for every 2 sheets of plywood needed for your project.

 Using pads only, a 1,000 square foot floor would require 500 pads (1,000 / 2 = 500).

 The Acoustic Sleeper is fastened to the bottom side of a sheet of 7/16" OSB/plywood following a basic spacing pattern as shown below.
 The pads are spaced in rows 24" on center with rows also spaced 24" apart.
 The panel edge on each short trailing side should have pads spaced 8" on center to eliminate possible differential deflection at the seam.
 The Acoustic Sleeper is 1/4" thick and can be fastened using standard 3/4" screws or nails, as well as wide crown staples, or even urethane adhesive.
 Once the first layer is completed, fasten a second layer of 7/16" cross plied to the first layer.

 NOTE: For additional support along the perimeter of each wall, use a 1/4" thick plywood cut in 4" strips in place of the perimeter Acoustic Sleepers.